candiceT233/FDSN-CS-Pre/README.md

         ├── preprocess       <- Scripts to turn raw data into features for modeling │   └── build_features.py
         │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+        ├── models         <- TODO: Scripts to train models and then use trained models to make │   │                 predictions
         │   ├── predict_model.py
         │   └── train_model.py
         │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+        └── visualization  <- TODO: Scripts to create exploratory and results oriented visualizations └── visualize.py